 You can access this service after you turn 55.

-A pension commencement lump sum is where you withdraw up to 25% of your pension as a lump sum or in instalments and leave the rest invested.
-You have six months to start taking the rest of your pension.
+- Pension commencement lump sum (PCLS).
+Where you withdraw up to 25% of your pension as a lump sum or in instalments and leave the rest invested.
+You have 6 months to start taking the rest of your pension.

-This option allows you to withdraw lump sums out of your pension pot as and when you choose to do so.
-Up to 25% of each withdrawal is tax free, while the other 75% is subject to income tax..
+- Uncrystallised funds pension lump sums.
+Withdraw lump sums out of your pension pot as and when you choose to do so.
+Up to 25% of each withdrawal is tax free, while the other 75% is subject to income tax.
 You leave the rest of your pension invested so it has the opportunity to keep growing.
 This option can’t be paired with the PCLS.

 Pension drawdown comes with some inheritance tax benefits after you have died.
 Any funds that are left in your pension are passed to your beneficiaries without any inheritance tax.
 They can continue to use the drawdown as you could.
 They may incur income tax on the payments if you die over the age of 75.

 One of Moneyfarm’s best features is that it matches you to an investor profile based on your investment needs and your risk appetite.
 The first step of registration is a short questionnaire about your financial background, your investment goals, your investment knowledge and your comfort levels with value fluctuations.

 There are 7 different portfolios measured from low risk to high risk.
 Your recommended portfolio will depend on your answers.
 We’ve detailed what investments each portfolio is made up of below, you can find out more about the portfolios and how they have performed in the past on the Moneyfarm website.

 |Emerging markets equity||0%||0%||0%||6%||6%||6%||8%|

 As you can see from the table above, your portfolio will always have a mix of investments.
 This helps to smooth out your returns, not putting all your eggs in the same basket, so to speak.
 Moneyfarm’s experts manage the portfolios and make changes when necessary using their knowledge of the market.